Chemistry-Mike/Chemistry-Mike.github.io/_portfolio/project-3.md

 ## Project Goal: Designing Tractable Conformational Ensembles for IDPs

 The principal objective of this research is to tackle the computational challenge inherent in characterizing **Intrinsically Disordered Proteins (IDPs)** via **NMR Chemical Shift (CS) predictions**.
-Accurately modeling these flexible systems at the quantum level requires large conformational ensembles, a process that rapidly becomes intractable[cite: 1174, 1186].
+Accurately modeling these flexible systems at the quantum level requires large conformational ensembles, a process that rapidly becomes intractable.

-We developed and validated a novel computational protocol that integrates **Dimensionality Reduction (DR)** and **Clustering Algorithms (CA)** to produce small, highly representative **Clustered Ensembles (CEs)**[cite: 1108, 1188, 1201].
+We developed and validated a novel computational protocol that integrates **Dimensionality Reduction (DR)** and **Clustering Algorithms (CA)** to produce small, highly representative **Clustered Ensembles (CEs)**.
 This technique effectively bridges the gap between computationally demanding quantum calculations and the vast conformational space of IDPs.

 ---